fraunhofer-izi/Grosse_et_al_2024/main_analysis_R/2025_grosse_et_al/README.md

 The code was developed in a RStudio Singularity container and you can therefore open it as an RStudio project, but all results should be replicable without this.

+### Singularity Container

+All scripts were developed in an Rstudio server running in a Singularity container.
+Package versions are controlled via renv which should allow anyone to replicate the exact state of package versions used to produce the results (see below).

 ## Reproduction

-For a full reproduction clone the repository, then follow the steps outlined in `Interactive_analysis.R`.
-Note that you will need to download all input files and enter their locations into the `assets/manifest.yaml` file.
+For a full reproduction clone the repository, then follow the steps outlined in [`Interactive_analysis.R`]().
+Note that you will need to download all input files and enter their locations into the [`assets/manifest_full.yaml`](assets/manifest_full.yaml) file.

-If you only want to regenerate the final pictured from existing intermediate data, enter the path information in the manifest run only the library calls at the top and the lines to build report pages 15 an 16 at the bottom of `Interactive_analysis.R`.
+If you only want to regenerate the final pictures from existing intermediate data, enter the path information in the manifest run only the library calls at the top and the lines to build report pages 15 an 16 at the bottom of [`Interactive_analysis.R`]().

 Note that in any case, you will likely need to install `renv` and restore all depedencies when you first open an R session in this project.
 Usually, this should be no harder